karannapit7-alt/karan-start-up-code/README.md

 # karan-start-up-code
-This is my first git Repository
+This is my first git Repository Author- Karan thakur